House GOP Votes to #ReleaseTheMemo GOP Wrote to Discredit Russia Probe

 Republicans on the House Intelligence Committee have decided that they must release a document compiled by committee chairman Devin Nunes, which appears to be aimed at bolstering President Trump’s claims that the probe into his campaign’s ties to Russia are bogus — for the good of the American people, of course.

-Members of the Republican-controlled committee voted on Monday to release a classified four-page memo written by Nunes and his staffers that is said to use information from Justice Department documents, informants, and whistleblowers to suggest that top FBI officials directing the Russia probe were biased against Trump.
+Members of the Republican-controlled committee voted on Monday to release a classified four-page memo written by Nunes and his staffers that is said to use information from Justice Department documents, informants, and whistle-blowers to suggest that top FBI officials directing the Russia probe were biased against Trump.
 Specifically, it alleges that when seeking a warrant for the surveillance of Trump campaign adviser Carter Page, DOJ and FBI officials did not make it clear to a Foreign Intelligence Surveillance Court judge that much of their information on him came from the infamous Steele dossier, which was financed by the Democratic National Committee and Hillary Clinton’s campaign.

 While Obama administration officials initially sought to surveil Page, the New York Times reported on Sunday that Deputy Attorney General Rod Rosenstein approved an application to extend that surveillance.
-It appears Rosenstein’s use of information from the Steele dossier is meant to lay the groundwork for Trump to dismiss him and put someone more “loyal” in charge of the Russia probe – though all this actually shows is that under both Obama and Trump, the DOJ found reason to suspect Carter might be a working as a Russia agent.
+It appears Rosenstein’s use of information from the Steele dossier is meant to lay the groundwork for Trump to dismiss him and put someone more “loyal” in charge of the Russia probe — though all this actually shows is that under both Obama and Trump, the DOJ found reason to suspect Carter might be working as a Russia agent.

 In recent weeks Republican lawmakers have whipped the #ReleaseTheMemo campaign into a frenzy on the right, though they had the ability to make the document public at any time.